MmanawaMarongwe/MMAMAR25151_PTO2503_GROUPA_MMANAWA-MARONGWE_DJS01/README.md

 Each module follows **Single Responsibility**, ensuring clear, reusable, and testable code.

 ---
-## 🧠 Code Quality
-- Follows **SOLID** principles for structure and maintainability.
-- Written using **ES6+** features (destructuring, template literals, arrow functions).
-- Modular organization ensures reusable, testable, and scalable code.
+### 💻 Code Structure & Maintainability
+- JavaScript is divided into focused modules (`createCard`, `createModal`, `makePodcast`, etc.).
+- The main entry file (`main.js`) only initializes and starts the app.
+- The `createPodcastApp` factory coordinates data, UI elements, and module imports.
+- Each helper file performs a single function, ensuring modularity and reusability.
-- Clear naming conventions and inline documentation for readability.
+- Naming conventions and consistent indentation follow clean code standards.

 ---

-## 🎯 Future Improvements
-- Add **genre-based filtering** functionality.
-- Include a **search bar** for finding specific podcasts.
-- Integrate a **real podcast API** for dynamic, live data.
+### ✅ Expected Outcome

+A fully functional **Podcast App** where:

+- Users can browse podcasts on the landing page.
+- Clicking a card opens a modal with detailed podcast information.
+- Modals are accessible and can be closed in multiple ways.
+- The app is responsive, modular, and uses SOLID/OOP concepts correctly.

 ---

-## Deliverables
+## 🔮 Future Improvements

-- A fully functional, responsive podcast preview web application.
-- Clean, well-commented source code (HTML, CSS, JS).
+- Add **genre-based filtering** to view podcasts by category.
+- Implement a **search bar** for podcast titles.
+- Integrate a **real podcast API** for dynamic content.

+---